 Lyon to Tottenham, 2012

-Eight seasons after his arrival, the shot-stopper continues to be an influential presence for the North London side.
+Nine seasons after his arrival into the Premier League, the veteran shot-stopper continues to be an influential presence for the north London side.